-At your first appointment, our dentist will examine the tooth to make sure that it can support a crown.
-If the existing tooth is healthy enough to support a crown the dentist will file the tooth down to prepare for the crown.
-However, if the tooth is severely damaged or broken, our dentist may need to restore the tooth base to make it large enough to properly receive the crown.
+At your first appointment, our dentist will examine the tooth to ensure it can support a crown.
+If it can, the dentist will file it down to prepare for the crown.
+If the tooth is severely damaged or broken, the dentist may need to restore the tooth base.

-- After the tooth is filed or filled to the proper shape, our dentist will take an impression of the tooth, as well as those surrounding it, and send it away to our dental lab, where a permanent crown is made.
-After the impression is made and sent to the lab, our dentist will create and seat a temporary crown that protects the otherwise exposed post until the final crown is ready to be permanently placed. - When the permanent crown is ready and returned from our lab, you will return for your second visit.
-At this appointment, the temporary crown is removed, after which our dentist will position and fasten the new crown to the tooth with a special adhesive. - At Amazing Dental Care, we schedule next day appointments for patients who provide their own transportation and remain in the Yuma area overnight.
-For those patients who rely on Amazing Dental Care transportation from the valley, we normally schedule non-consecutive days of travel.
-This significantly reduces the length of day for our drivers, making our operation much safer for everyone involved.
+After the tooth is prepared, an impression of the tooth and surrounding teeth is taken and sent to our lab to create a permanent crown.
+Meanwhile, the dentist will place a temporary crown to protect the post.

+During your second visit, the temporary crown is removed, and the permanent crown is positioned and fastened with a special adhesive.

+At Amazing Dental Care, we offer next-day appointments for patients who provide their own transportation and stay in Yuma overnight.
+For those relying on our transportation, we schedule non-consecutive travel days to ensure safer operations for everyone involved.